raspberrypilearning/getting-started-crumble/en/step_1.md

 + How to set up a Crumble controller and Crumble Sparkle RGB LEDs
 + How to code an RGB LED's colour using Crumble software
-+ How to use a repeat loop
++ How to use a repeat loop to create a repeating colour sequence

 --- /collapse ---